Stain on the lung.

 Fortunately, radiologists, surgeons, and pathologists together are finding less invasive methods of tissue sampling.
 To better understand why this question is so tricky, you may need to obtain more information about the differences between benign and malignant tumors.

 It has been discovered that the detection of lung cancer reduces the lung cancer mortality rate by 20 percent.

 But as with any screening test, there is a risk of false positives, and it is common to find nodules on CT screenings.

 But finding nodules does not always mean cancer.
-In fact, studies so far estimate that only about five percent of the nodules found in a first lung CT scan are cancerous.
+Studies estimate that only about five percent of the nodules found in a first lung CT scan are cancerous.

-The majority of benign pulmonary nodules, especially those that are present and have not changed over a period of a few years, should not be a cause for concern.
+The majority of benign pulmonary nodules, especially those present and have not changed over a few years, should not be a cause for concern.

-It may help a bit to consider that most nodules are not cancerous, and even those that can be cured by surgery.
+It may help to consider that most nodules are not cancerous, and even those that can be cured by surgery.

-It is important to keep in mind that science is changing rapidly.
-New diagnostic techniques are available and new treatments are available every year.
+It is essential to keep in mind that science is changing rapidly.
+New diagnostic techniques are available, and new treatments are available every year.

-Since medicine is changing so rapidly, it is important to be your own advocate in your medical care.
+Since medicine is changing so rapidly, it is essential to be an advocate in your medical care.
 If you do not get answers, ask more questions.